“Deliciously dark undertones and an overriding bite that sets the London trio leagues apart from their local scene”

 “It used to take me a bottle of Jack to feel easy onstage,” grins Kenny.
 “Nowadays though, we just go out there all guns blazing.
 We’re the same in the studio, too.”

-With their debut album set for release later this year, the band have been locked away in the Isle of Wight’s Studio Humbug, laying the foundations of what promises to be something special; a record that encapsulates the untamed energy of their shows.
+With their second album set for release later this year, the band have been locked away in the Isle of Wight’s Studio Humbug, laying the foundations of what promises to be something special; a record that encapsulates the untamed energy of their shows.
 “I get a riff in my head and then I just play it over and over until it hurts,” the frontman says of the sessions.
 “We take a relentless approach to writing.”

 Equally as relentless is the band’s approach to touring.